C-K Community Profiles

 Meet members of the IIT Chicago-Kent community

 Our students are a diverse, eclectic group—hardworking, adept, self-motivated and creative.
-Our faculty comprises one the most influential groups of legal scholars in the country.
-And our global alumni network of more than 12,000 is shaping the debate and catalyzing change.
+Our faculty comprises one of the most influential groups of legal scholars in the country.
+And our global alumni network of approximately 14,000 is shaping the debate and catalyzing change.

 For 15 years, Professor Hank Perritt has led initiatives promoting democratization, rule of law and economic development in post-conflict countries.
 Read about his work in Iraq with Joe Panza '10.